Yazmeen Ryan

-Yazmeen Ann Ryan (born February 25, 1999) is an American professional soccer player who plays as a midfielder for NJ/NY Gotham FC of the National Women's Soccer League (NWSL).
+Yazmeen Ann Ryan (born February 25, 1999) is an American professional soccer player who plays as a forward or a midfielder for the Houston Dash of the National Women's Soccer League (NWSL) and the United States national team.
+She played college soccer for the TCU Horned Frogs and was drafted sixth overall by Portland Thorns FC in the 2021 NWSL Draft.
+She played for two years in Portland before joining NJ/NY Gotham FC.
+Ryan has won two NWSL Championships, one each with Portland and Gotham.

 Early life

 Ryan grew up in Norman, Oklahoma, and attended Norman North High School.
-She played for the club team Norman Celtic.
+She played for the club team Oklahoma Celtic.
 As a freshman, she led Norman North to their first-ever girls soccer state championship.

 TCU Horned Frogs

 Ryan joined TCU as an attacking midfielder in 2017 and captained the team in 2020.
 She led the team to their first-ever Big 12 conference championship; however, Ryan missed the championship-clinching game due to injury.

 Club career

 Ryan played for Oklahoma City and was named to the club's all-time Best XI.

 Portland Thorns

 Ryan was drafted at No. 6 overall by the Portland Thorns in the 2021 NWSL Draft.
 Ryan was the Thorns' "top target".
 After they attempted to trade into the #4 draft position, the Thorns eventually traded two later picks plus an international slot to move up to select Ryan.
 Ryan appeared in the starting lineup for the Portland Thorns in the 2022 NWSL Championship Final on October 29, 2022.